Solving Satisfiability Modulo Counting for Symbolic and Statistical AI Integration With Provable Guarantees: Problem Formulation

 \section{Problem Formulation}

 Satisfiability Modulo Counting (SMC) is Satisfiability Modulo Theory (SMT) \cite{BSST09} with model counting as the background theory.
-A canonical definition of the SMC problem is to determine if there exists $\mathbf{x}=(x_1, \dots, x_n)\in\mathcal{X}=\{0,1\}^n$ and $\mathbf{b}=(b_1, \dots, b_k)\in \{0,1\}^k$ that satisfies the formula:
+A canonical definition of the SMC problem is to determine if there exists $\mathbf{x}=(x_1, \dots, x_n)\in\{0,1\}^n$ and $\mathbf{b}=(b_1, \dots, b_k)\in \{0,1\}^k$ that satisfies the formula:

 Here each $b_i$ is a Boolean predicate that is true if and only if the corresponding model count exceeds a threshold.
 Bold symbols (i.e., $\mathbf{x}$, $\mathbf{y}_i$ and $\mathbf{b}$) are vectors of Boolean variables. $\phi, f_1, \dots, f_k$ are Boolean functions (i.e., their input is Boolean vectors, and their outputs are also Boolean).
 We use $0$ to represent false and $1$ to represent true.
 Hence $\sum f_i$ computes the number of satisfying assignments (model counts) of $f_i$.
 The directions of the inequalities do not matter much because one can always negate each $f_i$.
+For instance, let $f(\bx,\by)$ be a Boolean function (output is 0 or 1). $\sum_{\by\in \pY} f(\bx,\by) \leq 2^q$ can be converted by negating $f$ and modifying the threshold to $|\pY|-2^q$, resulting in an equivalent predicate $\sum_{\by\in \pY} (\neg f(\bx,\by)) \geq |\pY| - 2^q$.

 Our \embed~algorithm obtains the constant approximation guarantee to the following slightly relaxed SMC problems.
 The problem $\mathtt{SMC}(\phi, f_1, \dots, f_k,$ $q_1, \dots, q_k)$ finds a satisfying assignment $(\mathbf{x}, \mathbf{b})$ for: